-In current cost accounting (CCA), assets are shown in the balance sheet at the current replacement costs after allowing for depreciation.
-This also requires an adjustment for depreciation.
+In Current Cost Accounting (CCA), assets are shown in the balance sheet at the current replacement costs after allowing for depreciation.

 Formula

-Use the following formula to calculate the current year’s depreciation under CCA:
+Use the following formula to calculate the current year's depreciation under CCA

 To calculate the depreciation adjustment, the following formula can be used: